 In a sense, a Christmas jingle isn't just a festive anthem — but a harried soundtrack that urges us to make a list, check it twice, and then check it some more.

-What’s more, even the tempo of the music can affect shopping habits.
-Plodding chestnuts, like "O Come, All Ye Faithful," may, for instance, cause shoppers to linger — while poppers like "Jingle Bell Rock" could send them scattering to other stores.
+What's more, even the tempo of the music can affect shopping habits.
+Plodding anthems, like "O Come, All Ye Faithful," may, for instance, cause shoppers to linger — while poppers like "Jingle Bell Rock" could send them scattering to other stores.